Florence Griffith Joyner: Allegations of performance-enhancing drug use

-After her record-shattering performances at the 1988 U.S. Olympic Trials, she became an object of suspicion when she arrived at the 1988 Olympic Games in Seoul.
+After her record-shattering performances at the 1988 U.S. Olympic trials, she became an object of suspicion when she arrived at the 1988 Olympic Games in Seoul.
 Athletes, including Joaquim Cruz and Ben Johnson, expressed disbelief over Griffith Joyner's dramatic improvement over a short period of time.
 Before the 1988 track and field season, her best time in the 100-meter sprint was 10.96 seconds (set in 1987).
 In 1988, she improved that by 0.47 seconds.

 Her best before 1988 at 200 meters was 21.96 seconds (also set in 1987).
 In 1988, she improved that by 0.62 seconds to 21.34 seconds, another time that has not been approached.
 Griffith Joyner attributed the change in her physique to new health programs.
-Al Joyner replaced Bob Kersee as her coach, and he changed her training program to include more lower body strength training exercises such as squats and lunges.
+Al Joyner replaced Bob Kersee as her coach, and he changed her training program to include more lower-body-strength training exercises such as squats and lunges.

 In a 1989 story for which he was purportedly paid $25,000, Darrell Robinson, a former teammate of Griffith Joyner, claimed that he sold her 10 mL of growth hormone for $2,000 in 1988.
 He said Joyner told him: "if you want to make $1 million, you've got to invest some thousands."
 Robinson claimed to have received steroids from coach Bob Kersee and said he saw Carl Lewis inject himself with drugs he believed to be testosterone.
+In 1990, Lewis alleged in his autobiography that Griffith Joyner had used drugs.

-Robinson never provided any evidence for his allegations and was shunned by the athletics community, leading to the premature end of his career.
-After the 1988 Olympics, Griffith Joyner retired from competitive track and field, just before the introduction of mandatory random drug testing in 1989.
+Neither Robinson nor Lewis provided evidence for their allegations, and Robinson was shunned by the athletics community, leading to the premature end of his career.
+After the 1988 Olympics, Griffith Joyner retired from competitive track and field, a year before the introduction of mandatory random drug testing in 1989.
 She was repeatedly tested during competition and passed every test.

-After her death in 1998, Prince Alexandre de Merode, chairman of the International Olympic Committee's medical commission, claimed that Griffith Joyner was singled out for extra, rigorous drug testing during the 1988 Olympic Games following rumors of steroid use.
+After her death in 1998, Prince Alexandre de Merode, who held the controversial position as chairman of the International Olympic Committee's medical commission, claimed that Griffith Joyner was singled out for extra, rigorous drug testing during the 1988 Olympic Games following rumors of steroid use.
 De Merode told The New York Times that Manfred Donike, who was at that time considered to be the foremost expert on drugs and sports, failed to discover any banned substances during that testing.
 The World Anti-Doping Agency was created in the 1990s, removing control of drug testing from the IOC and De Merode.
 De Merode later stated: "We performed all possible and imaginable analyses on her.
 We never found anything.
 There should not be the slightest suspicion."